 Chair of board

 Atle Christiansen is a serial entrepreneur with 20 years experience from environmental and financial markets.
-He is currently CEO and co-founder at Fronteer Solutions, a digital asset manager.
+He is currently CEO and co-founder at Harvest Funds, a digital asset manager.
 In 2000 Atle co-founded Point Carbon, the leading provider of critical insights into energy and environmental markets.
 Point Carbon was acquired by Thomson Reuters in 2010.
 Atle has also served as Sr. Research Fellow at the Fridtjof Nansen Institute and holds a Phd in chemical engineering from the Norwegian University of Science and Technology (NTNU).

 Kristin Halvorsen is director of CICERO Center for International Climate Research.
 Halvorsen is also head of Bioteknologirådet and chairman of the board for the Natural History Museum.
 She is a former politician and was a member of the Stoltenberg II government from 2005 to 2013.
 From 2005 to 2009 she was Norway’s first female Minister of Finance and from 2009 to 2013 she was Minister of Education and Research.
 From 2005 to 2012 she was number two in the government and deputy prime minister.

 Dr. Ulf Erlandsson is pioneering climate focused hedge-fund strategies within the fixed income space.
 He used to run the global credit portfolio at the Fourth Swedish State Pension Fund (AP4) and was responsible for their green bond portfolio build out.
 Earlier in his career, he held a position as an associate director within the quantitative credit strategy group at Barclays Capital and wrote several books on macro credit and credit trading.
 He earned his degree in Economics from Lund University.